Recommended calculator

 Start by making the payment on time.
 Try to stop new charges from replacing the progress.
 Find your baseline payment.
 Then test the smallest increase that can stay in the plan.

-That approach won't make the debt disappear quickly, but it can turn a fragile month into a more controlled repayment path.
+That approach won't make the debt disappear quickly, but it can turn a fragile month into a more controlled repayment plan.
 Once the plan can hold, you can keep improving it from there.